michellevit/Production-Planner/README.txt

 -----------
-10. How To Fetch Updates from GitHub
+11. How To Fetch Updates from GitHub
 - Open a Terminal and navigate to the Production-Planner directory
 - Select the main branch: git checkout main
 - Run: git pull origin main
+- Rebuild Docker container:
+  - One-Click:
+    - Go to scripts/docker_scripts + run docker-compose-reset-container.bat
+  - Manually:
     - Run: docker-compose down
     - Run: docker-compose build --no-cache
     - Run: docker-compose up
+    - Run: docker image prune -f

 -----------
-11. How to Update Docker Container / Database
+12. How to Update Docker Container / Database
 - If changes were made to the entire app in VSCode:
   -Automated way:
     - Go to scripts/docker_scripts